-That first annoying signal isn’t particularly useful, just a very early warning signal, like your petrol gauge alerting you when you still have 60 miles in the tank.
+That first annoying signal isn’t particularly useful.
+It’s just a very early warning signal.
+Like your petrol gauge alerting you when you still have 60 miles in the tank.
 You don’t need a wee when there is only a yogurt pot worth in the bladder, even if the bladder feels a bit scratchy about it.
 Just ignore it and it will go away.

-If circumstances are justified, it’s ok to have a “just-in-case” or “safety wee”.
-Say you’re about to go on a a long car journey, or about to have a swim or a shower, or go to bed, then it makes sense to get rid of even the 120ml so that you have a long run ahead of you.
-But you need to justify to yourself why you didn’t just ignore the feeling, otherwise it can quickly become a habit to have a wee every time you get a bit of sensation and that can be very disabling.
+If circumstances are justified, it’s ok to have a “just-in-case” or “safety wee“.
+Say you’re about to go on a a long car journey.
+Or about to have a swim or a shower.
+Or go to bed.
+Then it makes sense to get rid of even the 120ml so that you have a long run ahead of you.
+But you need to justify to yourself why you didn’t just ignore the feeling.
+Otherwise it can quickly become a habit to have a wee every time you get a bit of sensation.
+That can be very disabling.

-Normally, that first message quickly disappears and we would forget all about the bladder and be able to fill it further for a second hour (or so) till there is more like 300ml (a large ‘Cath Kidston’ mug) worth.
+Normally, that first message quickly disappears.
+We forget all about the bladder.
+We can fill it for a second hour (or so) till there is more like 300ml.
+Think a large ‘Cath Kidston’ mug-worth.
 Then you should get a dullish, polite “you need a wee” sensation that sends us off for a comfortable-but-not-urgent wee.

-But not leave it for a third or fourth message…
+# 3. But do not leave it for a third or fourth message…

 But do we go when we should go??
 Of course not……Many people (and especially busy, distracted mums) leave it TOO LATE.

-If we ignore the middle message, and head into a third or even fourth hour, we can fill to nearly a pint (shift workers, teachers and nurses can often hold even more) BUT filling to your max tends to be accompanied by a sudden, very uncomfortable and “urgent need for a wee” message – the type that makes you sweat, your eyes water and comes with a strong sense of panic that you might not make it (and indeed you might not).
+You can ignore the middle message, and head into a third or even fourth hour.
+You can fill to nearly a pint (shift workers, teachers and nurses can often hold even more).
+BUT filling to your max tends to be accompanied by a sudden, very uncomfortable and urgent “need for a wee” message.
+The type that makes you sweat, your eyes water and comes with a strong sense of panic.
+Panic that you might not make it (and indeed you might not).

 These maximum capacity wees are intended for first thing in the morning or an emergency.
-An emergency being unexpectedly stuck on a motorway, not quite frankly, just putting it off for one more paragraph, chore or advert break.
+BTW an emergency is being unexpectedly stuck on a motorway.
+NOT just putting it off for …one more paragraph, one more chore or an advert break.
 And not just because you are too busy to remember to go for a wee!

-So is there something wrong with your bladder – or is it poor human judgement?
+#4 .
+Is there really something wrong with your bladder – or is it poor human judgement?

-So many times the problem is really that the human operator is not listening to the (rather good) system properly.
+So many times the problem is really operator error.
+The human operator is not listening to the (rather good) system properly.
 Guilty???
-You already know which way you tend to go… too early (friends and family tease you about always needing a wee) …or too late (lots of sweaty near misses or trouble at the front door)?!
+Which are you?
+Tend to go too early (friends and family tease you about always needing a wee)?
+Or tend to leave it too late (lots of sweaty near misses or trouble at the front door)?!

-Or, very common, is that you swing between too early and too late – you push your limits…push your limits…leave it…leave it…just one more thing and THEN you very nearly have an accident.
-Now you and your bladder are so nervous that you start doing lots of little wees as soon as you feel something, just to be safe.
+Or, not uncommon are you swinging between too early and too late?
+Do you push your limits…push your limits…leave it…leave it…just one more thing and THEN you very nearly have an accident?!
+The problem is this makes your bladder very nervous.
+You start doing lots of little wees as soon as you feel something, just to be safe.
 You keep weeing early to avoid another bad experience?
-But then you think…this is silly… I need to train my bladder… so you start again, filling and filling, past the ‘right’ signal, on up and up …nearly bursting.. having an accident.
+But then you think…this is silly… I need to train my bladder.
+So you start again, filling and filling, past the ‘right’ signal, on up and up …nearly bursting.. having an accident.
 And then you get nervous and go early again….a real viscious cycle.

-This week, when you are heading to the toilet for a wee, try to predict the size of the wee you are going to have – simple categories of
+Homework this week.
+When you are heading to the toilet for a wee, try to predict the size of the wee you are going to have.
+Use the simple categories of:

 - yogurt pot